TailrecIO/sbt-aws-severus/README.md

 sbt plugin to manage functions to AWS Lambda

 This plugin was inspired by [sbt-aws-lambda](https://github.com/gilt/sbt-aws-lambda).
 Thanks to their great work!
+The fat jar is created by [sbt-assembly](https://github.com/sbt/sbt-assembly) which is a dependency of this project.

 Installation
 ------------